 This post is also available in: 简体中文 (Chinese (Simplified))

-The personal income tax liability is determined by tax residency and amount of taxable income.
+The personal income tax liability in Singapore is determined by an individual’s tax residency and the amount of taxable income.
 Some key points of Singapore income tax for individuals include:

-2. No capital gain or inheritance tax imposed in Singapore.
+• No capital gains or inheritance tax is imposed in Singapore.

-5. The due date of tax filing for individuals is April 15 of each year where income tax is assessed based on a preceding year basis.
+• The annual tax filing deadline for individuals is mid-April, with income tax assessed on a preceding year basis.

 Singapore Personal Income Tax for Singaporean or Permanent Resident